Subscribe to Blog via Email

 Rewind two months, I had an incidental set of blood tests ordered by a nurse following a routine visit to my local medical centre (…….
 “I think I’ve lost a bit of weight“).
-My haemoglobin was low (low on repeat test too).
+My haemoglobin was low (even lower on repeat testing).
 The GP compared my results to someone in their eighties with malnutrition.
-In hindsight, I should have been alarmed by that statement but instead I went on holiday to Barbados.
-Apparently low haemoglobin is a sign of iron deficiency anaemia.
+In hindsight, I should have been alarmed by that statement but instead, I went on holiday to Barbados.
+Apparently, low haemoglobin is a sign of iron deficiency anaemia.
 I suspected it would pass, either my blood results would revert to normal naturally, or they would after a prescription for some pills.
 That’s what normally happens, isn’t it?
-I was so indifferent to the issue, I even delayed the blood tests by three weeks.
+I was so indifferent to the issue; I even delayed the blood tests by three weeks.

-I had been sitting on a beach in Barbados sipping piña coladas with my wife and neither of us had any inkling that I had a serious life threatening illness and that it had been growing inside of me for some years.
+Just over a week before 8th July 2010, I had been sitting on a beach in Barbados sipping piña coladas with my wife and neither of us had any inkling that I had a serious life-threatening illness and that it had been growing inside of me for some years.
 Slow but sneaky?
 You betcha.
 They did some damage too – check out my treatment summary here.

 My intransigence, denial and withholding vital symptoms from the doctors didn’t really help – there’s a lesson for all there.

 You can hear me talk about my diagnosis by clicking this link

 “Don’t ignore symptoms because you’re too busy at work”.

 The quote above comes from my video clip below.
 I had what was really an incidental diagnosis in 2010 that took around 2 months to be diagnosed from me saying “I think I’ve lost some weight“.
 This is actually crazy because I had metastatic (Stage IV) cancer and how can cancer get to that stage without any hints?
 Well, often that’s what happens with Neuroendocrine Cancer – it’s a sneaky little disease.